Breinich/runexec_runner/README.md

 # Runexec Runner

-This is a needed tool and a small environment for the extended and distributed version of the [Benchexec](https://github.com/sosy-lab/benchexec) software.
+This is a necessary tool and a small environment for the extended and distributed version of the [Benchexec](https://github.com/sosy-lab/benchexec) software.

-This tool is responsible for the execution on the target hardware of the different runs, with which the user would like to benchmark a software using the [modified Benchexec](https://github.com/Breinich/benchexec).
+This tool is responsible for the execution of the different runs, with which the user would like to benchmark a software using the [modified Benchexec](https://github.com/Breinich/benchexec) on the target hardware.

 The tool has 2 command line arguments:
 - The first one is the file (ending with *.command.csv*), where the commands are, which are wanted to be executed as single runs of the target software.